-- 3.11 As was outlined in the Budget report, Suffolk was successful in its bid to become one of the business rates pilot areas for 2018/19.
-A further 10 areas were designated and the pilot will test out further features of how 100% retention of business rates could work by enabling Suffolk to retain 100% of the growth in 2018/19. - 3.12 The first call on the additional money to be retained by the authorities in Suffolk will be to cover the Revenue Support Grant and Rural Services Delivery Grant that the Government will not be paying under the pilot.
-After this it is anticipated that there will be a further £10m retained in Suffolk to be invested in growth related initiatives.
-Babergh's share of this will be approximately £1m, which will be placed in a new earmarked reserve. - 3.13 The governance arrangements covering the pilot are still being finalised, but the expectation is that the Council will put forward proposals as to how the money should be invested and this will be agreed with Suffolk County Council.
-Officers are currently working on proposals for consideration by councillors.

-3.14 Business rates is a complicated area to monitor and predict and the introduction of the pilot in 2018/19 adds another degree of complexity.
-Due to the growing importance of this as a source of income for the council, a Joint Member Briefing will be developed and delivered early in the new financial year on this topic.
+- 3.10 As was outlined in the Budget report, Suffolk was successful in its bid to become one of the business rates pilot areas for 2018/19.
+We are one of 10 areas designated and this pilot will test out further features of how 100% retention of business rates could work by enabling Suffolk to retain 100% of the growth in 2018/19. - 3.11 The first call on the additional money to be retained by the authorities in Suffolk will be to cover the Revenue Support Grant and Rural Services Delivery Grant that the Government will not be paying under the pilot.
+After this, it is anticipated that there will be a further £10m retained in Suffolk to be invested in growth related initiatives.
+Mid Suffolk's share of this will be approximately £1m, which will be placed in a new earmarked reserve. - 3.12 The governance arrangements covering the pilot are still being finalised, but the expectation is that the Council will put forward proposals as to how the money should be invested and this will be agreed with Suffolk County Council.
+Officers are currently working on proposals for consideration by councillors. - 3.13 Business rates is a complicated area to monitor and predict and the introduction of the pilot in 2018/19 adds another degree of complexity.
+Due to the growing importance of this as a source of income for the council, a Joint Member Briefing on this topic is being developed for delivered early in the new financial year.